top of page

 Various factors significantly contribute to managing recruitment expenses.
 Here are some examples:

-• Employer Brand: A strong brand reduces the need for extensive advertising, as evidenced by a significant cost difference between small and large companies.
+• Employer Brand: A strong brand reduces the need for extensive advertising, as evidenced by a significant difference in the cost of recruitment between small and large companies.
 Larger brands naturally attract talent, minimizing advertising expenses.

 • Job Ad: Well-written job postings have the potential to draw in a higher number of qualified candidates and reduce the time needed to fill a position.

 • Response Time: Swift responses enhance the candidate experience and streamline the hiring process, reducing fallout in the application process.
-Efficient engagement with candidates is what counts.
+75% of candidates assess company culture through the hiring process, so efficient engagement with candidates is what counts.

 What is the Cost of a Bad Hire?